GSMUTNSR/book_codes/README.md

 .
 Valence protons, harmonic oscillator shells, and different numbers of protons in diagonalized Hamiltonian and basis Hamiltonian were giving wrong results.

+.
+Using valence holes in asymmetric proton-neutron spaces

 _ Added tests when reading the input file.

 _ Slight changes in input files with overlap function only.